metafates/mangal/README.md

 Mangal also supports integration with anilist.

-Besides fetching metadata for each manga when downloading, mangal can also mark chapters as read on your Anilsit profile when you read them inside mangal.
+Besides fetching metadata for each manga when downloading, mangal can also mark chapters as read on your Anilist profile when you read them inside mangal.

 For more information see [wiki](https://github.com/metafates/mangal/wiki/Anilist-Integration)